ajeebkp23/https-github.com-jbergantine-django-newproj-template-doc/Setting-up-Vagrant-for-an-Existing-Django-Project.md

 These directions start a new Git project which may not always be ideal.

-These same instructions could be used to combine the Vagrantfile and cookbooks to provision a development environment for a non Django Python project or a Django project that needs to follow other conventions than those provided in the project template (say, for a deployment to Heroku).
+These same instructions through Step 11 could be used to combine the Vagrantfile and cookbooks to provision a development environment for a non Django Python project or a Django project that needs to follow other conventions than those provided in the project template (say, for a deployment to Heroku).
 They could also be used as the base for provisioning a development environment for some entirely new technology (say, Ruby on Rails).

 ## Directions